straulino/U-SDC-p2/writeup.md

 We have three convolution layers followed by two fully connected ones.
 After each convolution layer we also apply some pooling and dropout, which should help avoid overfitting.

-My final model consisted of the following layers:
+Our final model consisted of the following layers:

 1 - Convolution layer using a 5 x 5 filter, followed by SELU activation, 2 x 2 x 2 pooling and dropout.
 2 - Convolution layer using a 5 x 5 filter, followed by SELU activation, 2 x 2 x 2 pooling and dropout.